thenotoriousmrkrabs/thenotoriousmrkrabs/README.md

 - 💞️ I’m in the progress of building and creating my website that specifically updates my portfolio periodically with my strategies, analysis and signals.

-- ✨ Learning UI/UX and front-end coding is to earn income for daily expenses if I'm able to get any projects to work on.
+- ✨ #buidl stuff for smart contract

 - 📫 How to reach me:
 E-mail: angjingkang@gmail.com